mike4roofs/dotfiles/README.md

 ├── conf                    all files used for dotfiles execution │   └── first_time.sh         this file will be run ( if exists ) only on first execution ├── files                 all files used by action.
-By default all files inside the same folder are sourced │   ├── closure             put closure scripts here
+By default all files inside the same folder are sourced │   ├── appmanager          put appmanager scripts here │   ├── closure             put closure scripts here
-│   ├── copy                put files to be copied here │   ├── init                put initialization scripts here │   ├── link                put files to be linked here │   └── source              put files to be sources ( every shell session ) here └── libs                  files to store git submodules and dotfiles lib files └── dotfiles            don't touch this!
-All dotfiles helpers are here :)
+│   ├── copy                put files to be copied here │   ├── init                put initialization scripts here │   ├── link                put files to be linked here │   └── source              put files to be sources ( every shell session ) here └── libs                  files to store git submodules and dotfiles lib files ├── appmanager          don't touch this!
+All appmanager helpers are here ├── dotfiles            don't touch this!
+All dotfiles helpers are here └── shared              don't touch this!
+All shared helpers are here

 Inside files/*.sh you have some variable available for easy management: